schnorea/IoT-Remote-Robot/README.md

 ## Possible Improvements
  * The ESP8266 is has barely enough power to run this app.
 I think the problem is the encryption overhead.
 As a result of this the IoT backpack sometimes takes a long time to connect as it times out due to potentially poor comms making either the computation take longer.
 (Anecdotally, it seems to connect better with a better WiFi signal).
 Improvements port it to ESP32 which I don’t believe will have this problem.
  * I think there is just enough performance in an ESP32-CAM to do both the IoT function and stream the video so one idea would be to incorporate the video stream in the Web Remote interface.
 This would simplify the use and also mean that player would have a robot eye view (First Person Robot?).
+ * Make the Web Remote a true web app for iOS.
+On othre projects i have done if you add the correct meta fields and icons infor into the web pages header you can create something that looks and feels alot like a iPhone app without all the hassle of diving into XCode or other platforms.
+With a save to homepage bookmark from Saferi it presents itself as an ordinary app icon.

 ## Other uses
 Since building this and having my nephew remotely come over and play a couple of other uses cases have presented themselves.